foopod/intermittentFasting/_pages/concerns.md

 People **under the age of 18** don't need to fast, at these ages the growth hormones are still in high levels and their metabolism is a mean machine.
 If they are overweight it is probably from too much sugar that even their youthful body can't cope with.

+If you have an **eating disorder** you should also seek medical advice before trying intermittent fasting.

 ### Other concerns

 Intermittent fasting for most people is a significant change in diet.
 It helps to be aware of some of the common things people experience.